Export WooCommerce Orders Migration

 To export orders via this method,

-Opting for a specialized plugin simplifies the migration process, saves time on data management, and ensures that only the relevant order details are transferred.
+Using a specialized plugin helps simplify the migration process, saves time on data management, and ensures that only the necessary order details are transferred to the new WooCommerce store.

 Step 1: Install & Activate Order Export for WooCommerce Plugin